|The Roam Cowl by Jennifer Dassau|

 Cat has a fabulous how-to video on You Tube that shows this technique, and she explains it beautifully in her books, too.
 You should check them out!

-Download the Roam Cowl today and get started on your moebius knitting adventure.
-You'll have a ball!
+Download the Roam Cowl today and get started on your moebius knitting adventure with this free infinity scarf knitting pattern.
+You’ll have a ball!

 P.S.
 Do you enjoy learning from videos?
 I do, and when I want to learn a new technique, I look to videos to teach me how.
 Our sister site, Craft Daily, is an amazing source of videos from Knitting Daily TV, our Knitting Daily Workshops, and all kinds of other videos that will interested you.
 I subscribe to it and I use it all the time.
 You can use your subscription to learn tips, tricks, and techniques for knitting, or branch out into art quilting, mixed-media art, jewelry making, weaving, beading, sewing, spinning, and so on through full-length videos on demand.